xow/moodle-mod_quizgame/README.md

 To install, go to the [Quizventure page](https://moodle.org/plugins/view.php?plugin=mod_quizgame) on the plugins DB.

 Alternatively, to install from [github](https://github.com/xow/moodle-mod_quizgame) click "Download ZIP" on the right, then extract the contents into mod/quizgame.
-Login to your moodle site as admin, go to Site Administration>Notifications and follow the prompts
+Login to your moodle site as admin, go to Site Administration -> Notifications and follow the prompts

+This version of the plugin works with Moodle 4.0 and later.

 Details and Setup
 =================